Roberts Center for Pediatric Research 2716 South Street, 13th Floor Philadelphia, PA 19146

 Principal Investigator: Jalaj Maheshwari, MS

-This project aims to understand the effect of advanced restraints on the injury response of pediatric occupants restrained in the vehicle’s rear seat by examining the effect of different pretensioner firing times and seat belt pull-in lengths on booster-seated PIPER 6- and- 10-year-old pediatric human body models in full-frontal and far-side impacts.- Effects of Pretensioners and Load Limiters on Rear-facing and Forward-facing CRS with Loose Installations and Belt Lock-off Features
+This project aims to understand the effect of advanced restraints on the injury response of pediatric occupants restrained in the vehicle’s rear seat by examining the effect of different pretensioner firing times and seat belt pull-in lengths on booster-seated PIPER 6- and- 10-year-old pediatric human body models in full-frontal and far-side impacts.

 Principal Investigator: Julie Mansfield, PhD